Without pollinators, we wouldn’t have a lot of our favorite foods.

 Purchase Cascadian Farm products with the Bee Friendlier logo and learn what you can do to help save the bees.

 Devoted to creating good food and helping build good communities for nearly 30 years, Annie’s and the Xerces Society have planted pollinator habitat on two of its dairy farms.
-That’s where ingredients for Annie’s macaroni and cheese originates.
+That’s where ingredients for Annie’s macaroni and cheese originate.

 Through 2021, this natural and organic leader will donate $750,000 to help protect pollinators.